Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-6/problem_4.md

 - Run performance test and write analysis for single query
 - Run performance test and write analysis for range query

 Report is to be written in the *test/problem_4/report* file.
+All tests should pass upon completion.

+Note: the performance test could take a long time to run.
+Advise to not change the test size in the code you submit to github.
+You can play with different sizes on your machine all you want.
+Change them back to the original settings before you commit and push.

 ### Storing large amount of data